Alluxio/alluxio/integration/kubernetes/helm-chart/monitor/README.md

 ## Install the Chart

-To install the Monitor Chart into your Kubernetes cluster :
+To install the Monitor Chart into your Kubernetes cluster:

 ```
 $ helm install --namespace "alluxio" "alluxio-monitor" monitor